krzemienski/awesome-from-stars/README.md

 * [haile01/github-starred-list](https://github.com/haile01/github-starred-list): cuz sometimes github didn't care enuf
 * [grtfou/github-stars](https://github.com/grtfou/github-stars): List stars of Github account to markdown file
 * [lorey/github-stars-by-topic](https://github.com/lorey/github-stars-by-topic): :star: Generate a list of your GitHub stars by topic - automatically!
-* [paulphys/github-stars-download](https://github.com/paulphys/github-stars-download): git clone all of your starred repositories on github
 * [gabrielgodoy-zz/github-stars-manager](https://github.com/gabrielgodoy-zz/github-stars-manager): Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created
 * [udpsec/github-tools](https://github.com/udpsec/github-tools): this github tools to  Batch update stars ,clone repository and unstars
 * [Ghurtchu/github-topics-web-scraper](https://github.com/Ghurtchu/github-topics-web-scraper): :page_facing_up::arrow_right::open_file_folder: Web Scraper for GitHub topics.